-How Vancouver immigration consultants are using AI to handle client intake and case tracking
+How immigration consultants are using AI to handle client intake and case tracking

-Metro Vancouver has one of Canada's largest immigration consulting industries.
+Immigration consulting is a large industry across North America, with major hubs in cities like Vancouver, Toronto, and New York.
 AI is quietly transforming how consultants handle the repetitive, high-volume parts of their work — without replacing the judgment that clients pay for.

-Immigration consulting is one of the most documentation-heavy and communication-intensive professions in Metro Vancouver.
+Immigration consulting is one of the most documentation-heavy and communication-intensive professions around.
 A single consultant might manage 50–100 active cases at once, each with its own status, deadlines, and client communication needs.
 AI doesn't do immigration work — but it handles the surrounding admin exceptionally well.

 Where AI is being used